conscious-incompetence/conscious-incompetence.github.io/_posts/2015-05-20-lambda-calculus.md

 ## Alan Turing

+{{ %aside }}
+Historical sidenote: Turing was a prolific researcher and became involved in a number of Computer Science-related problems.
+Many people have heard of the *Turing Test* for Artificial Intelligence, which he invented.
+Turing was also a significant contributor to the World War II war effort in Bletchley Park, the nerve center of the Allies’ efforts to break the German secret codes.
+He was also gay, and despite his many contributions the British government’s intolerance of his lifestyle led to his early and tragic death.
+{{ %endaside }}

 Alan Turing was a fellow at King’s College when he became interested in the decision problem.
 He realized that to formally address this question, we needed a formal definition of what *algorithm* meant.